 Spindrift’s delicately flavored sparkling waters are a must-have in every household that prioritizes exceptional taste and real food over chemicals.
 And if you weren’t already proud to drink Spindrift based on their nutrition facts and ingredient list alone, know that the company also participates in 1% For The Planet: a group of companies that pledges to donate one percent of annual sales (not just profits) to environmental causes.
 Swapping out soda for Spindrift can save you 131 calories a can.
 For more helpful swaps, don’t miss these food swaps that double weight loss.

 Spindrift Raspberry Lime

 9 calories, 0 g fat, 0 mg sodium, 1 g carbs (1 g sugar), 0 g protein

 Siggi’s yogurts truly live up to the brand’s slogan: “simple ingredients, not a lot of sugar.”
 When siggi’s founder, Siggi Hilmarsson, was working in New York in 2004, he longed for the version of yogurt he grew up with in Iceland—known as skyr—that was thicker, lower in sugar, and free of the artificial flavors that plagued many of the cartons that lined American dairy aisles.
 His small beginnings selling homemade skyr at a local farmers market grew into transforming what Americans expect of yogurt now: lower sugar (siggi’s yogurts contain between 5 and 11 grams of sugar), real ingredients (seriously, no fake stuff), and high protein (10-17 grams per tiny container).
-The yogurts’ superb nutritionals landed them the number one spot on our list of Every Vanilla Yogurt—Ranked by Nutrition!.
+The yogurts’ superb nutritionals landed them the number one spot on our list of yogurt brands ranked by nutrition!.

 siggi’s Icelandic-style Yogurt, Orange & Ginger